 Now is the time to fight back.This is a limited time opportunity so are you going to take the red pill or the blue pill?

 Take the blue pill and remain in your comfort zone, like Blockbuster.
-Your customers are crying out for a personalised experience.
+Your customers are crying out for a personalized experience.
 Numerous research articles confirm this fact.
-A recent Accenture survey highlights that 91% of consumers are more likely to shop with brands who recognise, remember, and provide relevant offers and recommendations.
-The same survey discovered that 83% of consumers are willing to share their data to enable a personalised experience.
-The Boston Consulting Group observed that companies in technology-based industries, who deliver a personalised experience, are seeing a >10% revenue increase, achieved 2-3 times faster than those that don’t.
-And companies are responding – according to a recent Sitecore study over 83% of C Level and Marketing leaders have increased their investment in personalisation this year.
+A recent Accenture survey highlights that 91% of consumers are more likely to shop with brands who recognize, remember, and provide relevant offers and recommendations.
+The same survey discovered that 83% of consumers are willing to share their data to enable a personalized experience.
+The Boston Consulting Group observed that companies in technology-based industries, that deliver a personalized experience, are seeing a >10% revenue increase, achieved 2-3 times faster than those that don’t.
+And companies are responding – according to a recent Sitecore study over 83% of C Level and Marketing leaders have increased their investment in personalization this year.

 Take the red pill and begin your fight back.
 Right now, it probably seems like a mountain to climb but actually it’s not as scary as you first think.
 There’s a paradox.
 TV networks and communications companies have just as much data.
 Those with multi-play and quad-play offerings have even more opportunities to understand their customers.
 However, they are losing this battle despite having plenty of powerful ammunition.
 We call this the Great Competitive Paradox.
 When you own the transport, instead of just understanding one destination with a limited set of content, you can understand multiple destinations with multiple sets of content.
 In a way, the more data you have, the more challenging it becomes to derive insights.
 10 years ago this was a barrier but now technology exists that can help you make sense of all that data.